 Use a structured progression.
 Start with square-color drills and board coordinates, then add knight movement patterns and basic mating nets.
 Next, visualize 2 to 4 move sequences from simple positions before attempting full blindfold games.
 For a full breakdown, see our 9 essential blindfold exercises for every level.

 Blindfold training produces measurable gains.
-A study published on Chessable reported reductions in tactics-solving time and increases in Rapid FIDE Elo after a focused program.
+The Marchesich and Tamburini study cited above reported reductions in tactics-solving time and increases in Rapid FIDE Elo after a focused program (Chessable summary).
 Players translate these gains into sharper calculation and faster pattern recognition over the board, a transfer we unpack in our pillar on chess visualization training.

 Real-World Examples

 Blindfold simuls highlight scalability.
-On November 27, 2011, Marc Lang set a world record at Sontheim an der Brenze, Germany, playing 46 opponents blindfolded and scoring 25 wins, 19 draws, and 2 losses.
-That mark held until Timur Gareyev pushed the world record to 48 simultaneous blindfold games at UNLV on December 3 and 4, 2016, scoring 35 wins, 7 draws, and 6 losses across 19 hours 9 minutes of play.
+On November 26 and 27, 2011, Marc Lang set a world record at Sontheim an der Brenze, Germany, playing 46 opponents blindfolded and scoring 25 wins, 19 draws, and 2 losses.
+That mark held until Timur Gareyev surpassed it with 48 boards at UNLV in December 2016.
 For the full lineage of records from Philidor in 1783 through Gareyev, see our blindfold chess world records timeline.

 Mental training also improves access.
-Visually impaired player Donna Jodhan works from positions described via email and Skype, sets them up mentally, and calculates candidate moves.
-This routine prepares her to compete effectively against sighted opponents.
+Visually impaired players often work from positions described via email, voice, or video chat, set them up mentally, and calculate candidate moves.
+This routine prepares them to compete effectively against sighted opponents.

 How Mental Chess Training Differs from Regular Practice